SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 #### Role Hierarchy

-Role have a self-referencing relation, and they form a DAG (Directed Acyclic Graph).
+Role has a self-referencing relation, and they form a DAG (Directed Acyclic Graph).
 Most commonly they form a hierarchy tree that somewhat resembles an organization chart.

 A simple tree example: